Designing a successful data analytics platform for a rapidly changing world

 Once you have a pipeline setup and functioning smoothly, major time of your team should be spent on driving deeper insights or data integrations.
 And this is exactly where the data analytics team should be spending 80% of their time because this is what is going to bring revenue to your business.

-If you are integrating several data sources, it is a good idea to keep your landing storage simple.
-Let’s say – if you are in the AWS ecosystem and your team is already comfortable with S3, imagine using something like Cassandra as your landing storage.
+If you are integrating several data sources, it is a good idea to keep your landing storage simple, fast to ramp-up for the integration team, and something that can easily integrate with other services.
+Let’s say — if you are in the AWS ecosystem and your team is already comfortable with S3, imagine using something like Cassandra as your landing storage.
 Though Cassandra is also now a managed service on AWS, the technology will still be a learning curve for the integration team.
-Also, S3 can much more easily integrate with your microservices – you can trigger Lambda functions when let’s say S3 objects arrive or trigger a workflow.
-Choosing a simple landing store which is handy for your team, and fully going microservice can massively speed up integrations.
+Also, S3 can much more easily integrate with your microservices — you can trigger Lambda functions when let’s say S3 objects arrive or trigger a workflow.
+Choosing a simple landing store that is handy for your team, and a fully going microservice can massively speed up integrations.

 Go for serverless analytical platforms or hosted solutions as much as possible, especially if you are a start-up.
 It helps you lower the learning curve and reduce the operational risks.
-Other benefits being faster time to market, faster to scale and reduced operational risk.
-Also, if your analytical system comprises of many technologies, maintaining your own infrastructure for each can be resource intensive for a startup.
+Other benefits being faster time to market, faster to scale, and reduced operational risk.
+Also, if your analytical system comprises many technologies, maintaining your own infrastructure for each can be resource-intensive for a startup.